davebenson/doom4-walkthrough/README.md

 Watch the holographic replay.

-Before going ahead, go right through a newly green-lit door; turn left into a yellow-gold-lit narrow opening to SECREt 8.9, RUNE CHALLENGE 8.2 "Intimacy is Best"
+Before going ahead, go right through a newly green-lit door; turn left into a yellow-gold-lit narrow opening to SECRET 8.9, RUNE CHALLENGE 8.2 "Intimacy is Best"

 ## Mission 8: Gore Nest 2
-Now, charge forward into a battle designed to showcase the BFG (and you may as well use it, since you can only store 3 charges.
+Now, charge forward into a battle designed to showcase the BFG (and you may as well use it, since you can only store 3 charges.)

 Prefight: use a few Siege Mode/Gauss Cannons to kill the incoming hordes from the Checkpoint.
 After that, coming into this area, 3 Lost Souls will spawn: one straight in front, one left, one right.
 After you learn where they spawn they are easy to deal with - and since you have to re-kill them every time you die in this battle, you'll probably learn where they spawn too.